Mid State Trail from MD/PA Line to 2nd PA326 Crossing< Back to Backpacking Main

 This was a great hike.
 The trail was well blazed and well signed.
 It was not crowded either as we did not see a single other hiker the entire weekend.
 For those experienced backpackers with the necessary shuttle vehicles the southernmost section of the Mid State Trail is a wonderful way to spend a weekend.

 Please note that between 2010 and 2012 the southernmost section of the Mid State Trail was rerouted so that it's southern terminus was north of the town of Flintstone, MD.
 It also became part of the Great Eastern Trail during that time.
-So basically, the first 5 miles of the hike described here probably is not hikable anymore.
+The current maps (as of 2020) show both the Flintstone, MD southern terminus and the Green Ridge SF southern terminus.

 ^ Back to top